RunestoneInteractive/webfundamentals/_sources/CSS/grids.rst

 Using grid layout begins with a container element that uses a ``display: grid`` property.
 You can then describe what your grid looks like with two additional properties:

 * ``grid-template-columns`` how many columns in your grid, and how should these columns be apportioned their space.
 * ``grid-template-rows`` how many rows should your grid have and how should their space be appropriated.
-(Note its ok to go over the number of rows, and layout will continue to add containers into columns, but the height will be determined automatically.
+(Note: it's ok to go over the number of rows, and layout will continue to add containers into columns, but the height will be determined automatically.

 The layout of grid operates mostly left to right top to bottom, taking the child elements of the container and putting them into their columns first.
 When you've used up the first row of columns layout continues on the second row, and so forth.

-Lets take a look at a simple example:
+Let's take a look at a simple example:

 .. activecode:: grid_layout_1
     :language: html